 “On Sensory Sundays, we make small adjustments to museum programming, including lighting, sound, and other changes to address some of those issues.
 The program also serves as an opportunity for families of special needs children to network with each other and share experiences,” added Kirchner.

-Plan to visit the Boonshoft Museum on each of the following Sensory Sunday program dates in the 2019 series; April 28, July 21, and October 20.
+Plan to visit the Boonshoft Museum on each of the following Sensory Sunday program dates in the 2019 series; The next and final Sensory Sunday of 2019 will be, October 20.

 Please note that advance tickets (for non-members) are $8 per person; tickets at the door will be $9 per person.
 Admission for members is free, but advance registration is preferred, as ticketing will be limited.
 Day-of admission for this program will be through the Education Lobby, located to the right of the main Museum entrance.
 (937) 275-7431.
 BoonshoftMuseum.org